5 Ab Machines That Don’t Work – Avoid the Junk

 If you can already perform sit-ups or crunches, stay away from this “machine” as you will be disappointed.

 This wacky thing has got to be one of the absolute worst of the 5 that are listed here.

 Reports of getting a sore neck, sore back and feeling agitated are what users comment the most.

 The foam rollers are annoying and are like knives piercing into your back when you do a sit up.

-And if not painful, working out on it will simply bore you.
+And if it were not painful, working out on it will simply bore you.

-If you try to do a sit up too fast you’ll slam your neck and back with the silly rolls.
+If you try to do a sit up too fast you’ll slam your neck and back with those silly rolls.

 In fact, bashing it with a sledge hammer would give you a much better work out.